 - Indulging in ineffective strategies that won't help lose weight,

 - Losing weight rapidly but unhealthily and unsustainably.

 Here are the 10 most common or problematic myths and misconceptions around weight loss, as identified by our in-house experts and a survey of professionals working in the field.
 In order to set the record straight, we've also presented the facts about these miracle myths.

 1. The less you eat, the more weight you'll lose

 The human body has evolved superbly to conserve as much energy as possible.
-When the body feels as though starvation is imminent, the metabolism slows down to ensure vital processes can keep operating.
+When the body feels as though starvation is imminent, the metabolism slows down to ensure vital processes can continue.

-While skipping meals, or even cutting energy intake to extremely low levels like those experienced while using a detox program, may seem like a good weight-loss strategy, ultimately it will backfire as your body tries to conserve as much energy as possible.
+While skipping meals – or even cutting energy intake to extremely low levels like those experienced while detoxing – may seem like a good weight-loss strategy, ultimately it will backfire as your body tries to conserve as much energy as possible.
 While you may appear to lose weight, much of this will be water.
-You’ll also lose muscle tissue as your starving body clings to its precious fat reserves in what it perceives to be hard times.
+You'll also lose muscle tissue as your starving body clings to its precious fat reserves in what it perceives to be hard times.